khou22/khou22.github.io/_posts/2016-07-21-xcode-best-practices-july-2016-troubleshooting-pull-requests-and-more.md

 ---
 layout: post
-title: "Xcode Best Practices July 2016: Troubleshooting, Pull Requests, and More"
+title: "Xcode Best Practices July 2016: Troubleshooting, Pull Requests, Cocoapods, and More"
 author: "Kevin Hou"
 date: 2016-07-20 11:30:53
 description: "A few coding best practices that I learned in the past couple of weeks from my manager and mentor.
 These are primarily Xcode-oriented but can easily be applied to other languages and IDE's"